Hams-Ollo/Project-Oracle/README.md

 ## Overview

 Project Oracle is an intelligent chat system featuring multiple specialized agents that can handle web scraping, knowledge base queries, and general conversation.
-Built with LangChain and OpenAI's GPT models, it provides a flexible and extensible framework for multi-agent interactions.
+Built with LangChain, LangGraph, and OpenAI's GPT models, it provides a flexible and extensible framework for multi-agent interactions.

 ## 🌟 Features